PESTICIDES – POSSIBLE CARCINOGEN (IARC 2B)

 Exposure may also occur in populations living near hazardous waste sites containing dichlorvos (usually in the form of liquid solution or as solid plastic pellets or strips) or sites where it is manufactured, processed, or stored.

 Dichlorvos is not reportable to the National Pollutant Release Inventory.
-A search in the Household Products Database yielded five products, which included pest control strips and bed bug treatments.
+A search in the US Consumer Product Information Database yielded five products, which included pest control strips and bed bug treatments.

 |Search Term||Quantity||Product Type|

 |‘Dichlorvos’||5||Bedbug treatment, mosquito traps, pest control strips|

 For more information, see CAREX Canada’s environmental exposure estimates for dichlorvos.

 The most common route of occupational exposure to dichlorvos is through inhalation, however dermal contact can also occur.